 If you want to install and configure the Post SMTP plugin on your own, then follow the steps below:

-2. Search for “Post SMTP” and look for “POST SMTP Mailer – Email log…” by Post SMTP and click Install Now.
+- Search for “Post SMTP” and look for “POST SMTP – WordPress SMTP Plugin with…” by Saad Iqbal and click Install Now.

-2. The setup wizard has three easy steps.
-First, select the SMTP mailer of your choice, such as Gmail, Microsoft 365, Brevo, etc, and hit Continue.
+- The setup wizard has three easy steps.
+First, select the SMTP mailer of your choice, such as Gmail SMTP Server, Microsoft 365, Brevo (formerly Sendinblue), Mailgun, Amazon SES, Zoho Mail, etc, and hit Continue.

 Once the email has been delivered successfully, simply click the Finish button, and now, you can test your Elementor form and see if it is sending email notifications.
 You should receive an email notification every time someone submits your form.